nebunebu/DankMaterialShell/Modules/Greetd/README.md

 You can synchronize those configurations with a specific user if you want greeter settings to always mirror the shell.

+The greeter uses the `dms-greeter` group for file access permissions, so ensure your user and the greeter user are both members of this group.

 ```bash
 # For core settings (theme, clock formats, etc)
 sudo ln -sf ~/.config/DankMaterialShell/settings.json /etc/greetd/.dms/settings.json